- Daufuskie Island Residents Only -

 How much will you be charging for pets?

-Will there be a specific pet area on the back of the boat as it is now?
+Will there be a specific pet area?

 Due to allergy concerns all pets must remain outside of the passenger cabin.
 All pets must be on leashes and restrained at all times.